reececomo/pixijs-input-devices/README.md

 ### GamepadDevice

-Gamepads are automatically detected via the browser API when interacted with.
+Gamepads are automatically detected via the browser API when first interacted with <sup>[(read more)](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API)</sup>.

-`pixijs-input-devices` handles support for
+Gamepad accessors are modelled around the "Standard Controller Layout":

 ```ts
 let gamepad = InputDevice.gamepads[0]